prophetyy18/ChainIDE-BSC-Master-Class/README.md

 Week6: Including a rebase system example.
 Using the algorithm to achieve the rebase process.

+Week7: Including a Lonly Twitter project.
+Using HTML&&Javascript to build a simple UI interact with the smart contract.

 # Online Solidity IDE(All support by ChainIDE)

 Official website: https://chainide.com/